elyithium/ctpa/project24proposal.md

 ## PROJECT 24.
 ### Title:
-`Dynamic (Web) applicaƟon security scanning tool`
+`Dynamic (Web) application security scanning tool`

 ### Description:
-Design and create an automated applicaƟon that can crawl and scan/test for common web security / vulnerabiliƟes of a live website and generate a security vulnerability report for the user.
+Design and create an automated application that can crawl and scan/test for common web security / vulnerabiliƟes of a live website and generate a security vulnerability report for the user.

 ### Skills: